 - Curbing Corruption: Citizens Unions got its start fighting corruption in Tammany Hall and we continue serving as a watchdog for the public interest with investigative reports and policy analysis that move the public and the press to action on key reforms.
 We press for stronger ethics oversight and enforcement of public officials with a better financial disclosure of outside income, and reporting of lobbying and campaign activity of those who are paid to influence elections and governmental decisions.

 - Open Government: Secrecy is the enemy of a thriving democracy so we push for laws and policies to make it simpler and easier for citizens to access information on the workings of government and the actions and activities of their elected representatives; while hosting forums with leaders that make them more directly responsive to the people.

-- Balance of Powers: Decisions in New York state have too often been made by “three men in a room:” the governor and respective leaders of the State Senate and Assembly.
+- A Balance of Powers: Decisions in New York state have too often been made by “three men in a room:” the governor and respective leaders of the State Senate and Assembly.
 We advocate for reforms that ensure no single branch, or official controls too much power and where the city of New York has greater local control over its own affairs.

 - Government Spending: There is too little transparency and accountability for how and why New Yorkers’ tax dollars are being spent.
-Citizens Union works to bring this spending out of the shadows while pressing for a greater legislative role in adopting budgets and oversight in governmental performance.
+Citizens Union works to bring spending out of the shadows while pressing for a greater legislative role in adopting budgets and oversight in governmental performance.

 Though Citizens Union has been active since 1897, there are certain moments when our work takes on a renewed urgency; when New Yorkers must come together to demand a new way forward.